abilian/abilian-cloud-controller/README.md

 Abilian Cloud Controller
 ========================

-The project currently provides a "acc" command-line tool that allows to create, start, stop and destroy Abilian instances on a single dedicated server (or VM).
+The project currently provides an `acc` command-line tool that allows to create, start, stop and destroy Abilian instances on a single dedicated server (or VM).